 - the fully completed and signed application form.

-- a clear copy of your ID document.
-You should make your citizen service number (BSN) illegible.
+- a clear copy of your ID document, but ink out your citizen service number (BSN).

 1000 AB Amsterdam